 Sentiment-based marketing: How to use consumer emotions to inform brand strategy

-Purchasing decisions are deeply influenced by emotional factors, brands that manage to understand and respond to consumer feelings gain a significant competitive advantage.
-Sentiment-driven marketing, or marketing based on feelings, is not just a trend, but a strategic approach supported by data, artificial intelligence and behavioral psychology.
-In this article we will explore what this concept means, how it works technologically, and how it can be implemented effectively into a brand’s strategy.
+Buying choices are strongly affected by emotional aspects, and brands that can recognize and react to customer feelings hold a great edge over their competitors.
+Marketing based on emotions, or sentiment-driven marketing, is more than a passing fad; it’s a strategic method backed by data, artificial intelligence, and psychology of behavior.
+In this article, we will examine what this idea means, how it works with technology, and how it can be effectively integrated into a brand’s strategy.

 1. What is sentiment-driven marketing?

-Sentiment-based marketing involves using sentiment analysis to understand the emotions expressed by consumers in relation to a brand, product or campaign.
-Sentiment analysis uses NLP (Natural Language Processing) technologies to interpret opinions contained in texts – such as reviews, social media comments, feedback or emails – and classify them as positive, negative or neutral.
+Sentiment-driven marketing refers to using sentiment analysis to grasp the feelings shown by customers regarding a brand, product, or campaign.
+Sentiment analysis employs Natural Language Processing (NLP) technology to decode opinions found in texts like reviews, comments on social media, feedback, or emails, and categorize them as positive, negative, or neutral.

-Furthermore, this analysis can go deeper, detecting emotions such as frustration, excitement, anxiety or loyalty.
-Based on this data, companies can tailor their messages, products and services to better resonate with their target audiences.
+Additionally, this analysis can delve deeper, identifying emotions like frustration, excitement, anxiety, or loyalty.
+Using this information, companies can customize their messages, products, and services to better connect with their intended audiences.

 2. Why do emotions matter in marketing?